-A student who is required to receive medication, or wants to take aspirin, ibuprofen, or an aspirin substitute containing acetaminophen including over-the-counter preparations, during school hours must provide:
+A student who is required to receive medication or wants to take aspirin, ibuprofen, or an aspirin substitute containing acetaminophen during school hours must provide:

-1. The authorized prescriber's (physician, dentist, optometrist, advanced practice registered nurse, or physician assistant; and a podiatrist in the case of interscholastic or intramural athletic events) orders for medication or aspirin, ibuprofen, or an aspirin substitute containing acetaminophen on a school district form which specifies the student's name, condition for which the drug is being administered, name of drug and method of administration and dosage of drug.
+- 1. The authorized prescriber's (physician, dentist, optometrist, advanced practice registered nurse, or physician assistant; and a podiatrist in the case of interscholastic or intramural athletic events) orders for medication or aspirin, ibuprofen, or an aspirin substitute containing acetaminophen on a school district form which specifies the student's name, condition for which the drug is being administered, name of drug and method of administration and dosage of drug.
 For students receiving medicine the time of administration and duration of the order, side effects to be observed (if any) and management of such effects, and student allergies to food and/or medicine is also required on the form.
-This medical order must be renewed yearly if a student is to be administered medication by school personnel.

-2. Written authorization from the parent or guardian allowing school personnel to administer said medication.
-This authorization shall be renewed yearly and shall include parental consent for school personnel to destroy said medication if not repossessed by the parent or guardian within a seven (7) day period of notification by school authorities.
+This medical order must be renewed yearly if a student is to be administered medication by school personnel. - 2.
+Written authorization from his or her parent or guardian allowing school personnel to administer said medication.
+This authorization shall be renewed yearly and shall include parental consent for school personnel to destroy said medication if not repossessed by the parent or guardian within a seven (7) day period of notification by school authorities. - 3.
+The medication must have its original correct label from the pharmacy or manufacturer.